smart-on-fhir/health-cards/docs/credential-modeling.md

-# Modeling W3C Verifiable Credentials in FHIR
+# Verifiable Credentials with FHIR content

-This document describes how healthcare data, modeled in [FHIR][], can be presented in the form of a [W3C Verifiable Credential][vc] (VC).
+This document describes how healthcare data, modeled in [FHIR][], can be presented in the form based on [W3C Verifiable Credentials][vc] (VC).

 ## Content Definition

-Any time we want to present healthcare data in the form of a VC, we must first make some use-case-specific decisions:
+Any time we want to present verifiable healthcare data, we must first make some use-case-specific decisions:

 1. Define a set of required and optional **FHIR content resources** (e.g., `Immunization` or `Observation`) that must be packaged and presented together
 2. Decide how to bind these FHIR content resources to a person's external identity, via **FHIR identity resources** (e.g., `Patient`)